 Acaí berries contain a number of substances that could boost health.
-For one, acaí berries seem to have very high levels of antioxidants -- comparable to cranberries, but higher than blueberries, strawberries, and other fruits.
+For one, acaí berries seem to have very high levels of antioxidants -- higher than cranberries, strawberries, and other fruits.
 In lab studies, antioxidants appear to protect cells from damage that can lead to diseases like cancer, in addition to possibly directly inhibiting the growth of some types of cancer.
 Substances in acaí berries may reduce inflammation and could possibly slow the spread of cancer cells.
 Also, some lab studies of acaí extracts led to positive effects on blood vessels that could be useful for many different medical conditions.

 Acaí berries also contain healthy fatty acids, such as oleic acid, one of the same oils found in olive oil.

 However, the potential benefits of acaí are based on preliminary lab studies.
 So far, we don’t know the extent of acaí’s possible health benefits in people.

 How much acaí should you take?

 While acaí is an unproven treatment, it has a long history of use in traditional medicine, which is often used as a guide to some of its uses.